UP Health System - Marquette: Marquette General Hospital

 Marquette General Hospital was formed in 1973 by the merger of St. Mary's and St. Luke's.
 Marquette General continued to expand the former St. Luke's campus, adding more services for the growing population of the region.
 MGH remained a non-profit hospital, and was the largest employer in the City of Marquette.

 Marquette General Hospital was certified as a level II trauma center in 2005, the only such hospital in the Upper Peninsula.
-Simultaneously, MGH faced serious financial difficullties, with long-term debts of $60 million and pension liabilities of $100 million.
+Simultaneously, MGH faced serious financial difficulties, with long-term debts of $60 million and pension liabilities of $100 million.
 A 2007 plan for a financial turnaround was insufficient, which led to proposals to sell the hospital as early as 2010.

 Following a review by the Michigan Attorney General's office, the sale of Marquette General Hospital to Duke LifePoint was approved in 2012.
 The Marquette General Foundation, formerly the hospital's charitable foundation, was required to be separated from the hospital's operations, and now operates as the Superior Health Foundation.
 The terms of the purchase agreement with Duke LifePoint included an investment of $300 million in capital improvements, $50 million towards physician recruitment, and a $23 million contribution to the Superior Health Foundation.